 This tradition is taken very seriously in Spain with some dresses costing thousands of Euros while others have been passed down through many generations.

-There are many flamenco shows during the summer months in Spain although some will not show ‘true’ Flamenco so I have put together a guide to the best places in Malaga, Granada and Seville to see this ancient Andalucian tradition.
+There are many flamenco shows during the summer months in Spain although some will not show ‘true’ Flamenco.
+So I have put together a guide to the best places in Malaga, Granada and Seville to see this ancient Andalucian tradition in its truest form.

 The event is held in Malaga city itself bust also in nearby towns such as Nerja, Fuengirola and Ronda, this is where you will get to witness authentic Flamenco dancing.
 The last event was September 2017 and will return to Malaga in 2019.

 The show lasts for approximately 1 hour and prices start from 20 Euros, the great thing about the shows at Tipi Tapa is the fact that they start at 19.30…great if you have young children.

-The home of live Flamenco in Malaga city, this bar/restaurant offers flamenco shows Thursday to Sunday evenings.
+The home of live Flamenco in Malaga city, Los Amayas (prevously known as LICEO) offers two flamenco shows every evening.
 Housed in a beautiful old historical building, with high ceilings, original features and loads of character.

-Liceo is the perfect place to see some truly authentic flamenco at its best; ticket options include the show with a drink, tapas or dinner from 15 Euros.
+Los Amayas is the perfect place to see some truly authentic flamenco at its best; ticket options include the show with a drink, tapas or dinner from 25 Euros.